openpotato/openholidaysapi.website/en/docs/sources-europe.md

 <h3>Public Holidays</h3>

-Italy has 11 public holidays.
+Italy has 11 public holidays, with the exception of Whit Monday for the South Tyrol region.
 There is also the local feast of the patron saint.

 Source: